 You may wonder whether it would be appropriate to talk about your concerns with a counselor.
 Perhaps others who know you well have suggested counseling, or you have thought yourself that talking with a counselor might be helpful.
 You are always welcome to schedule an appointment at Broene to discuss whether counseling would be appropriate for you.
 Some specific indicators that counseling might be beneficial include:

 If you are still unsure about whether counseling would be useful, you might want to take our Self evaluator and follow the suggestions.

 Appointments at the Broene Counseling Center can be made by calling 616-526-6123 or stopping by the front desk.
 Our office is located on the third floor of the Spoelhof College Center, next to the Residence Life office.
 We will do our best to find an appointment time that fits well with your scheduling needs.
 During the school year, appointments are available Monday through Friday between 8:00 am and 5:00 pm.
 For students experiencing a mental health emergency, crisis care hours are available each weekday from 1:30 pm to 2:30 pm.

-When you first arrive, you will be asked to fill out an intake form with contact information, demographic information, and basic mental health history.
-You will also be given an informed consent form to read and sign.
-This paperwork typically takes 5-10 minutes to complete.
-You will then be introduced to your counselor.
-The first session provides an opportunity for you to give an overview of your concerns, provide some background information, and determine your goals for counseling.
-You and your counselor together will identify a plan for treatment, including how frequently to meet and for how long.
-Counseling appointments typically last for 45-50 minutes.
+When you first arrive, you will be asked to fill out an electronic intake form with contact information, demographic information, and basic mental health history.
+This will include an informed consent form to read and sign.
+The registration process typically takes 5-10 minutes to complete.

 Your counselor will want to make sure they have a clear understanding of your concerns prior to beginning counseling.
 Initial questions may relate to your moods, family history, physical health, substance use, general interests, and past experiences.
 Your counselor will respect the pace at which you want to disclose information and work on issues.